luau-lang/rfcs/docs/metatable-type-syntax.md

 `type T = { metatable {} }` could be too similar to field syntax.
 An argument could be made that `type T = { metatable: {} }` is too similar to metatable syntax.
 We could change the keyword to be `@metatable`, similar to how it is currently expressed as when converting a type to a string.
 However, this introduces a sigil, which increases cognitive load and harms readability.

-Do nothing, and instead rely on [metatable type functions](https://github.com/luau-lang/rfcs/pull/69) to achieve what this RFC proposes.
+We could instead rely on [metatable type functions](https://github.com/luau-lang/rfcs/pull/69) to achieve what this RFC proposes.
 However, relying purely on `setmetatable` for metatable type expression isn't ideal, as it involves more verbose syntax than what this RFC proposes.

-Do nothing, and live with the boilerpalte code required by the `typeof` solution.
+The final alternative is also to just do nothing, and live with the boilerpalte code required by the `typeof` solution.
+This doesn't add any new functionality.

 ## Drawbacks